"GenAI Defaults to Bias!" Gamify AI Literacy Through Reflections on Prompts

-\textbf{Structured contrast to surface \rplaycat{Disruption} and prioritize \rplaycat{Questioning}.} \sysname enables reflection through structured opportunities to contrast player mental models in \game{prompt-turn} and outcomes at multiple levels in \game{reveal-turn}.
-On the one hand, players make local comparisons between their own prompt to the generated image, and are thereby exposed to mismatches between their expectations and the model's behavior.
-On the other hand, players contextualize their prompts and images across other players' or the \game{original-prompt}, and observe how their best efforts of guessing model behavior may be sub-optimal and receive fewer \game{votes}.
-These individual and in-group outcome mismatches produce \rplaycat{Disruption} (specifically, \rplayele{narrative twists} and \rplayele{confrontation}) where expectations are not met, encouraging them to reconsider their \rplayele{self-explanation} on the GenAI behaviors.
-These disruptions often lead to \rplaycat{Questioning} (\rplayele{hypothesis testing}) in the \game{quick-draw} panel, where players are given two chances to iterate on prompts to probe model behavior.
-The image generation delay (between \game{prompt-turn} and \game{vote-turn}) amplifies reflections by instantiating \rplaycat{Slowdowns}: it encourages players to form concrete expectations.
-The untimed \game{reveal-turn} allows for \rplayele{lingering defeat}, where players reflect more carefully on what went wrong and engage in discussion.
-These mechanisms directly support \ref{rg:spec} by surfacing issues of under-specification, \ref{rg:perception} by exposing potential misalignment between human intent and model behavior, and \ref{rg:random} (unpredictability) when near-identical or identical \game{prompt-turn} or \game{quick-draw} inputs from \game{multi-player} produce inconsistent results.
+\textbf{\game{Structured contrast} to surface \rplaycat{Disruption} and prioritize \rplaycat{Questioning}.} \sysname supports reflection through multiple layers of contrast.
+Players compare their own prompts to their generated images, and then compare both to peers' outputs or the \game{original-prompt}, observing how their best efforts of guessing model behavior may be sub-optimal and receive fewer \game{votes}.
+These individual and in-group outcome mismatches produce \rplaycat{Disruption} where expectations are not met, encouraging players to \rplaycat{question} their \rplayele{self-explanation} on GenAI behaviors and test new \rplayele{hypothesis} in \game{quick-draw}.
+The image generation delay creates a \rplaycat{slowdown} that encourages forming concrete expectations, while the untimed \game{reveal-turn} supports \rplayele{lingering defeat} and richer discussion.
+These contrast mechanisms expose GenAI behaviors under different levels of specificity in prompts (\ref{rg:spec}).